utah-cs4470-sp23/class/hw12/README.md

 fit in 32 bits, continue to use the slower load-from-constant code.

-With optimizations on, the data portion of your assembly file should have any integer constants that fit into 32 bits.
+With optimizations on, the data portion of your assembly file should not have any integer constants that fit into 32 bits.

 ## Shorter boolean casts